AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 allows you to find bugs that would not necessarily result in a crash.

 Note that sanitizers have a huge impact on CPU (= less executions per second) and RAM usage.
-Also, you should only run one afl-fuzz target per sanitizer type.
+Also, you should only run one afl-fuzz instance per sanitizer type.
 This is enough because e.g. a use-after-free bug will be picked up by ASAN (address sanitizer) anyway after syncing test cases from other fuzzing instances, so running more than one address sanitized target would be a waste.